Ginsbourger/ginsbourger.github.io/_pages/events.md

 following this conference.

-* Participation in the 10th [Model-Oriented Data Analysis and Optimum Design (mODa) workshop](http://www.moda10.uz.zgora.pl/), Lagow Lubuski, Poland, from June 10. to 14.
-2013.
+* Participation in the 10th [Model-Oriented Data Analysis and Optimum Design (mODa) workshop](http://www.moda10.uz.zgora.pl/), Lagow Lubuski, Poland, from June 10 to 14 2013.

 * Invited talk to the ["ZüKoSt" Seminar on Applied Statistics](https://math.ethz.ch/sfs/news-and-events/seminar-applied-statistics.html?s=fs13), ETH Zürich (Switzerland), April 25 2013.

-* Invited talk at the [Ecole-chercheur "Analyse de sensibilité, propagation d'incertitudes et exploration numérique de modèles en sciences de l'environnement"](http://aspen.forge.imag.fr/index.php), Ecole de Physique des Houches, from April 7. to 13.
-2013.
+* Invited talk at the [Ecole-chercheur "Analyse de sensibilité, propagation d'incertitudes et exploration numérique de modèles en sciences de l'environnement"](http://aspen.forge.imag.fr/index.php), Ecole de Physique des Houches, from April 7 to 13 2013.

-* Program committee member and contributor to the [NIPS 2012 Workshop on Bayesian Optimization and Decision Making](http://javad-azimi.com/nips2012ws/index.html) in Lake Tahoe, December 7.
-2012.
+* Program committee member and contributor to the [NIPS 2012 Workshop on Bayesian Optimization and Decision Making](http://javad-azimi.com/nips2012ws/index.html) in Lake Tahoe, December 7 2012.

-* Invited talk at the [Seminar of the School of Engineering Sciences](http://www.southampton.ac.uk/~as7/seminars.htm), University of Southampton, November 19.
-2012.
+* Invited talk at the [Seminar of the School of Engineering Sciences](http://www.southampton.ac.uk/~as7/seminars.htm), University of Southampton, November 19 2012.

-* Contributed talk at the [8th World Congress in Probability and Statistics](http://www.worldcong2012.org) in Istanbul (Turkey), from July 9. to 14.
-2012.
+* Contributed talk at the [8th World Congress in Probability and Statistics](http://www.worldcong2012.org) in Istanbul (Turkey), from July 9 to 14 2012.

-* Invited speaker at the Uncertainty in Computer Models 2012 conference (UCM 2012) in Sheffield (UK), from July 2. to 4.
-2012.
+* Invited speaker at the Uncertainty in Computer Models 2012 conference (UCM 2012) in Sheffield (UK), from July 2 to 4 2012.

-* Presentation at [The 9th International Geostatistics Congress](http://www.congrex.no/geostats2012/) in Oslo (NO), from June 11. to 15.
-2012.
+* Presentation at [The 9th International Geostatistics Congress](http://www.congrex.no/geostats2012/) in Oslo (NO), from June 11 to 15 2012.

 * Research visit and invited talk at the TU Dortmund (invitation by PD.
-Dr. Sonja Kuhnt) from April 23. to 26.
-2012.
+Dr. Sonja Kuhnt) from April 23 to 26 2012.

 [comment]:  Invited talk in the frame of the Collaborative Research Center SFB 708, TU Dortmund (Germany), April 25 2012
-[comment]:  I started to serve as Associate Editor of the [Journal of Statistical Computation and Simulation](http://www.tandfonline.com/toc/gscs20/current), on February 18.
-2012
+[comment]:  I started to serve as Associate Editor of the [Journal of Statistical Computation and Simulation](http://www.tandfonline.com/toc/gscs20/current), on February 18 2012

-* Invited talk (session ES28) at the 4th International Conference on Computing and Statistics [ERCIM'11](http://www.cfe-csda.org/ercim11/cfp.html) in London, from December 17. to 19.
-2011.
+* Invited talk (session ES28) at the 4th International Conference on Computing and Statistics [ERCIM'11](http://www.cfe-csda.org/ercim11/cfp.html) in London, December 17-19 2011.

-* Invited talk at the Séminaire "Mathématiques et Société" in Neuchâtel, on December 14.
-2011.
+* Invited talk at the Séminaire "Mathématiques et Société" in Neuchâtel, on December 14 2011.

-* Inaugural meeting of the ReDICE project in Paris, December 6.
-2011.
+* Inaugural meeting of the ReDICE project in Paris, December 6 2011.

 * An Introduction to Reproducing Kernel Hilbert Spaces, II at the University of Bern on November 16.
 2011.

-* Ph.D. defense of Nicolas Durrande at the Ecole des Mines de Saint-Etienne, November 9.
-2011.
+* Ph.D. defense of Nicolas Durrande at the Ecole des Mines de Saint-Etienne, November 9 2011.
 Title: "Étude de classes de noyaux adapés à la simplification et à l'interprétation des modèles d'approximation.
 Une approche fonctionnelle et probabiliste"

-* An Introduction to Reproducing Kernel Hilbert Spaces, I at the University of Bern on November 2.
-2011.
+* An Introduction to Reproducing Kernel Hilbert Spaces, I at the University of Bern on November 2 2011.

-* Seminar talk about Customizing Kernels at the University of Bern on September 28.
-2011.
+* Seminar talk about Customizing Kernels at the University of Bern on September 28 2011.

-* Participant in a workshop on [High-Dimensional Problems in Statistics](http://www.fim.math.ethz.ch/conferences/2011/High_dimensional) at ETH Zürich from September 19. to 23.
-2011.
+* Participant in a workshop on [High-Dimensional Problems in Statistics](http://www.fim.math.ethz.ch/conferences/2011/High_dimensional) at ETH Zürich, September 19-23 2011.

-* Beginning of the course on Spatial Statistics (together with D. Schuhmacher) in Bern on September 19.
-2011.
+* Beginning of the course on Spatial Statistics (together with D. Schuhmacher) in Bern on September 19 2011.

-* Invited talk at the Operations Research seminar in Tilburg (NL) on September 15.
-2011.
+* Invited talk at the Operations Research seminar in Tilburg (NL) on September 15 2011.

 * Workshop participant (INI-supported) in [Accelerating industrial productivity via deterministic computer experiments & stochastic simulation](https://www.newton.ac.uk/event/daew05/) at the
-Isaac Newton Institute (Cambridge, UK) from September 3. to 9.
-2011.
+Isaac Newton Institute (Cambridge, UK), September 3-9 2011.

 * Invited talk (and research week with T. Espinasse, F. Gamboa, and M.L.
-Stein) at the Costa Brava project meeting "New Trends in Kriging" in Toulouse (France) from June 24. to 30.
-2011.
+Stein) at the Costa Brava project meeting "New Trends in Kriging" in Toulouse (France), June 24-30 2011.

 * Two-part invited talk (with Victor Picheny) at the [Optimisation et évaluation d'événements rares](https://uq.math.cnrs.fr/mai10) workshop, ENSCP, Paris (France), Mai 4 2010.

 * Invited talk at the Institut für Spanende Fertigung, TU Dortmund (Germany), January 25 2010.

-* Invited talk at the Autumn Symposium of the Statistical Modelling Research Training Group, Universitätskolleg Haus Bommerholz, Witten-Bommerholz, Germany, November 20-21 2009.
+* Invited talk at the Autumn Symposium of the Statistical Modelling Research Training Group, Universitätskolleg Haus Bommerholz, Germany, November 20-21 2009.

-* Co-organizer of a the [ENBIS-EMSE conference](https://events.mines-stetienne.fr/enbis-emse2009/committees.php), Saint-Etienne, France, 1-3 July 2009.
+* Co-organizer of a the [ENBIS-EMSE conference](https://events.mines-stetienne.fr/enbis-emse2009/index.php), Saint-Etienne, France, 1-3 July 2009.

 * Invited talk to the ["Uncertainty, Metamodels, and Design of Experiments"](https://uq.math.cnrs.fr/media/impec09.pdf) (IMPEC) Seminar, CEA Saclay (France), October 6 2009.